thoth-station/cli-examples/README.rst

   python3 game_of_life.py

-to launch a new game with the default parameters or choose your own parameters as specified in the ``help`` section.
+To launch a new game with the default parameters or choose your own parameters as specified in the ``help`` section.
 Click on the coordinates to select your first generation of individuals and press ``Enter`` to see the next generation.